-- The type of bait you will use - The GPS coordinates (UTM, including the datum, or latitude and longitude) of the bait station - Written permission from the appropriate landowner if you want to bait and hunt on private land
+- The type of bait you will use - The exact location of the bait station (GPS coordinates preferred) - Written permission from the appropriate landowner if you want to bait and hunt on private land

 The Division will need time-up to 10 business days-to review your request for a certificate of registration.
 Please keep that in mind when submitting your request.